cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 - The speed of packet transmission and confirmation should be limited only by the speed of the underlying chains.
 - Proofs should be batchable where possible.
-- The system must be able to process the multiple packetData contained in a single IBC packet, to reduce the amount of packet flows.
+- The system MUST be able to process the multiple payloads contained in a single IBC packet, to reduce the amount of packet flows.

 #### Exactly-once delivery